rancher/docs/content/rancher/v2.x/en/installation/single-node-install/_index.md

 ### Option C—Bring Your Own Certificate: Signed by Recognized CA

-If you're publishing your app publically, you should ideally be using a certificate signed by a recognized CA.
+If you're publishing your app publicly, you should ideally be using a certificate signed by a recognized CA.

 >**Prerequisites:**
 >